MitchellOpitz/Pokemon-Cards/index.md

+## Pokemon Cards

+Yes, mom.
+You've made it to the correct page.
+Has not yet been set up the way we discussed.
+Will be making that adjustment in the near future.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/MitchellOpitz/Pokemon-Cards/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.